-The Fulbright-Schuman Program, administered by the Commission for Educational Exchange between the United States and Belgium, is jointly financed by the U.S. State Department and the Directorate-General for Education and Culture of the European Commission.
-The program funds graduate and post-graduate study, research, and lecture proposals in the field of U.S.-EU relations, EU policy, or EU institutions for interested American and EU citizens.
+The Fulbright-Schuman Program, administered by the Commission for Educational Exchange between the United States of America, Belgium and Luxembourg, is jointly financed by the U.S. State Department and the Directorate-General for Education and Culture of the European Commission.
+It offers approximately 10-15 scholarships for study, research, and lecturing in the United States.
+Grants are open to all academic fields of study, but must relate to U.S.-EU relations or EU affairs.

 GRANTS FOR EU CITIZENS TO THE UNITED STATES

 - Grants for Post-Doctoral Research and Lecturing (‘scholars’)

 Both student and scholar applicants may apply to the Fulbright Schuman Innovation Grants , a series of grants that support research at the intersection of technology and policy.
 Applications that fit the description of the Innovation Grants will automatically be considered during the current application cycle; no separate application is necessary.